 United Kingdom: Notting Hill (1999)

 If you’re looking to find a job in London, you wouldn’t necessarily think becoming a bookstore owner would be at the top of the list.
 But in this must-see romantic comedy, a famous American actress finds love and happiness in London with just that guy.
 We see their romance develop from a simple family birthday party date to romantic walks in the park.
-Set in the affluent suburb of Notting Hill, it also gives expats a pretty good idea of the cost of living in London and shows some amusing cultural nuances between the US and the UK.
+Set in the affluent suburb of Notting Hill, it also gives expats a pretty good idea of the cost of living in London.
+It shows some amusing cultural nuances between the US and the UK, making it one of the movies expats need to watch.